atishdhu/JEM/README.md

 through various other projects, JEM has contributed in helping alleviating poverty, empowering the youth and promoting prophetic values for the betterment of the society.

-### Mission Statement of JEM:
-Empowering the Youth towards the Muhammadan Way